clebert/aws-simple/README.md

 #### Example Configuration Of A Custom Domain

 In order to use a custom domain, a certificate and a hosted zone must be created manually.
-The custom domain is then configured as follows:
+You can then configure the custom domain as follows:

 ```js
 exports.default = {